syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 {% endhighlight %}

-The following screen short illustrates the dragging a node from one diagram to another.
+The following screen short illustrates how the nodes are dragged from one diagram to another.

 ![](/js/Diagram/Interaction_images/sshot-1.png)